nicholasferguson/YAD_t/Readme.md

 - I bought a bag of apples with my money from T shop.

 Summary of why rules stopped being applied.
-Rule #9 has a rule of LHS ->.
-RHS and ->. indicates final rule to be applied.
+Step #9 applies Rule #7 of type "LHS ->.
+RHS" and '->.' indicates final rule to be applied.